fungjj92/amiinstl/README.md

 # amiinstl
+A web app to link geopolitical and civic information to spatial location in STL.
+It makes, for example, filing taxes, calling your local alderperson, and registering to vote easier.
-A civic project in Django, Python, JS, JQuery, HTML, CSS
+A civic project in Django & Python, JS, JQuery, HTML, CSS.